rock-chock/how-to-code-complex-data/README.md

 # How to code: Complex Data
-Solutions to some of the most interesting problems from course How To Code: Complex Data (UBCx) https://www.edx.org/course/how-code-complex-data-ubcx-htc2x
+Solutions to some of the most interesting problems from course How To Code: Complex Data (University of British Columbia) https://www.edx.org/course/how-code-complex-data-ubcx-htc2x

 Language: Racket Lisp/Scheme